-In this booklet, you will find a revision planner template which you can use to plan out your revision for both the mock exams and the final exams and to help you organise both your time and your priorities.
-You might want to use an alternative method such as the ADAPT app but this can still support you in your planning.
+In this booklet, you will find a revision/assignment completion planner template which you can use to plan out your work for the exams and to help you organise both your time and your priorities.

 There are also some reminders of effective revision strategies you can use to ensure you are studying in an effective way and using your time wisely.
-Reminders of some of these will be provided through Teams messages and videos throughout the revision period too.
+Reminders of some of these will be provided through Sharepoint messages and videos throughout the revision period too.